Optical Transceiver | Case study of Photodiode

 Application

-Support for ultra-high speed optical communications
+Support for ultra-high-speed optical communication

-Waveguide photodiodes have a thin waveguide layer, which shortens the travel time of electrons and holes generated by light to reach the electrode, achieving high-speed response.Furthermore, the device can be made thinner, making it easy to integrate it with other optical components on the same substrate, contributing to the miniaturization of the entire system.
+The thin waveguide layer of waveguide photodiodes reduces the travel time for electrons or holes generated by light to reach an electrode, achieving a high-speed response.
+In addition, because the device can be thinner, it is easily integrated onto the same board as other optical parts, contributing to the size reduction of the system as a whole.

 Product characteristics